hecatechin1/mx6doc/07-bookmark.md

    - Export bookmarks
    - Sort by name: This sorting will affect the order of all the bookmarks

-## Guide to using bookmark feature in Maxthon6
+## Guide to use bookmark feature in Maxthon6

 #### Add a bookmark